Molendinar Burn

-The Molendinar Burn is a burn in Glasgow, Scotland.
-It was the site of the settlement, Mellingdenor, that grew to become the kernel of Glasgow, and where St Mungo founded his church in the 6th century.
-It was later used to power the growing town's mills and the name became adapted because the word "molendinar" means "relating to a mill or millers", possibly because that is what the Welsh name Mellingdenor originally meant.
+The Molendinar Burn is a small tributary of the Clyde in Glasgow, Scotland, now largely culverted.
+It is popularly associated with Saint Mungo, who is said to have founded his church on its banks.
+The name may stem from Mellingdenor, a place mentioned in Jocelin of Furness's biography of Mungo.
+The further etymology of the name is obscure; the first element may be Cumbric melin, meaning "mill".

-Historic Course (late 1700s)
+Historic course (late 1700s)

-Richard Thomas' 1795 "Map of the town of Glasgow & country seven miles around" clearly shows the course of the burn.
+Richard Thomas' 1795 "map of the town of Glasgow & country seven miles round" clearly shows the course of the burn.
 The source at that time was a small loch at "Huggenfield" to the north east of the city (the present day Hogganfield Loch).
 The course then headed generally south west, passing through the virtually undeveloped areas of Craighead, Blackhill and Blochairn, where it passed under the Monkland Canal.
-Approaching the city, the course turned south past "Kirk" and down the route of the present day Wishart Street, passing under what are now Duke Street and Gallowgate to pass in front of St Andrew's Church.
+Approaching the city, the course turned south past Glasgow Cathedral and down the route of the present day Wishart Street, passing under what are now Duke Street and Gallowgate to pass in front of St Andrew's Church.
 Saltmarket south of Bridgegate did not exist at that time, the burn ran through fields there to enter the Clyde at the present day Clyde Street at Mart Street.
 Peter Fleming's 1807 "Map of the City of Glasgow and suburbs" shows the city centre area of the burn in greater detail.
 It can be seen from both of these maps that the burn ran almost entirely above ground at that time.